Amirul1411/QuranNexus/README.md

 Total words in al-Quran: 77430 (-1 because of duplicate word document at word_key 37:130:4)
 Total ayahs in al-Quran: 6236
 Total overall: 83665

+# Copyright from Quran Data Originators

+## Tanzil

+PLEASE DO NOT REMOVE OR CHANGE THIS COPYRIGHT BLOCK

+Tanzil Quran Text (Uthmani, version 1.0.2)
+Copyright (C) 2008-2009 Tanzil.info
+License: Creative Commons BY-ND 3.0 Unported

+This copy of quran text is carefully produced, highly
+verified and continuously monitored by a group of specialists
+at Tanzil project.

+TERMS OF USE:

+Permission is granted to copy and distribute verbatim copies
+of this text, but CHANGING IT IS NOT ALLOWED.

+This quran text can be used in any website or application,
+provided its source (Tanzil.info) is clearly indicated, and
+a link is made to http://tanzil.info to enable users to keep
+track of changes.

+This copyright notice shall be included in all verbatim copies
+of the text, and shall be reproduced appropriately in all files
+derived from or containing substantial portion of this text.

+Please check updates at: http://tanzil.info/updates/

+## Quran Corpus

+PLEASE DO NOT REMOVE OR CHANGE THIS COPYRIGHT BLOCK

+Quranic Arabic Corpus (morphology, version 0.4)
+Copyright (C) 2011 Kais Dukes
+License: GNU General Public License

+The Quranic Arabic Corpus includes syntactic and morphological
+annotation of the Quran, and builds on the verified Arabic text
+distributed by the Tanzil project.

+TERMS OF USE:

+Permission is granted to copy and distribute verbatim copies
+of this file, but CHANGING IT IS NOT ALLOWED.

+This annotation can be used in any website or application,
+provided its source (the Quranic Arabic Corpus) is clearly
+indicated, and a link is made to http://corpus.quran.com to enable
+users to keep track of changes.

+This copyright notice shall be included in all verbatim copies of the text, and shall be reproduced appropriately in all works derived from or containing substantial portion of this file.

+Please check updates at: http://corpus.quran.com/download